First Aid for Mental Health: Investigational Drugs to the Rescue

 Overall, costs of substance abuse and addiction - including drug abuse, alcohol, and tobacco - are more than $740 billion annually related to crime, lost work productivity and health care

-Here's 10 drugs under research to help alleviate these costly and devastating burdens.
+Here's 10 drugs under research or recently approved to help alleviate these costly and devastating burdens.

 Aloradine (PH94B), Social Anxiety Disorder